rudrakabir/glowing-octo-couscous/content/Self Made Man - Norah Vincent.md

 “A good point.
 This came up often in the group—the idea that anger was not an unproductive emotion if followed to its source.
 The way these guys told it, anger was the one emotion they had in abundance, the one emotion that the world had allowed them to have in abundance, so by implication it contained everything else—sorrow, pain, need, shame.
 You name it.
 It was a feeling they knew well, and it was the place where most of their other feelings hid.
 Nobody here was going to judge you for letting it speak.”

+It's interesting, how riveting this book actually was.
+I started reading it thursday night, and i was done by 3-4 am friday morning.
+Right book, right time.
+The author really did try very hard to get into the male experience, I feel, and was rather charitable in her views.
+Her heart seems to be in the right place.

+Norah, the author, masquerades as Ned, a late 20s man, in order to infiltrate and write about